0113 297 1200

 Practice Summary

 Mahdev’s first priority is putting a client at ease.
 He is available to provide early written advice and to appear at all stages of proceedings in both the Magistrates’ Court and Crown Court.
+He is well placed to advise clients on the implications of criminal charges on family proceedings and vice versa having previously accepted instructions in public and private children matters.
+Mahdev’s civil work on cases engaging police powers further allows him to identify procedural irregularities in a criminal investigation at an early stage.

-His recent work include:
+His recent work includes:

 Crown Court